Browsed by

 • read more

-In the New Testament letters, greetings are given from God and Jesus.
-We know that God the Father and Jesus Christ are both persons, so we should expect to see their greetings, and we do.
+In the Bible, particularly the New Testament letters, greetings are given from God and Jesus in 20 of the 21 New Testament canonical letters.
+We know that God the Father and Jesus Christ are both persons, so we should expect to see their greetings, and we do in these 20 letters.
+(Third John does not have such a greeting or praises.)
 But what about the Holy Spirit and the Trinity?
-If the holy Spirit is a person, or if the Trinity is a real entity, we should expect to see greetings from the holy spirit, or the Trinity, and praises to the holy spirit, or Trinity, as well.
+If the holy Spirit is a person, or if the Trinity is a real entity, we should expect to see some type of greetings from the holy Spirit, and/or the Trinity, and/or praises to the holy spirit, or Trinity, as well.
 But is this the case?
-Let’s examine these greetings in the letters to find out.
+Let’s examine the greetings in the letters to find out.

 “Grace and peace to you from God our Father and the Lord Jesus Christ.”
 (Romans 1:7)